hemashushu/xiaoxuan-managed-compiler/spec/pattern.md

 let s = "foo@bar"

 // Note that the variable 's' is a String, while
-// the data type in the matching pattern expression are Email and Url.
+// the data type in the matching pattern expression are Email and Phone.

 match s
     case parse Email(name, domain):
         writeLine("It's an Email address")
-    case parse Url:
+    case parse Phone(countryCode, number):
-        writeLine("It's an Url")
+        writeLine("It's a phone number")
     default:
         writeLine("Not detected")
 end